A person-centered healthcare system must approach improvement through the eyes of the patient and family.

 The language that patients would use to describe their healthcare-related issues, such as problems with their “Head”, “Chest”, “Belly”, and “Body”, aligns with the professionals who should be involved in the related performance improvement initiative.

+Organizations must have a strong foundation before reliable systems of care can be established for specific populations.
+The “Foundational APSS” can be used to create the culture change needed to support ongoing population-specific improvement.
 This grouping is designed to optimize improvement plan success by centralizing all of the professionals involved in providing care for a specific population from the start.